mike-ward/mike-ward.github.io/_posts/2013-09-25-async-event-handlers-in-c.md

         }

-At compile time, the async/await mechanism injects a significant chunk of code in the form of a state machine to handle waiting for a response.
-In many cases this a fair tradeoff given the economy of expression and "serial-like" layout of code.
+At compile time, the `async/await` mechanism injects a significant chunk of code in the form of a state machine to handle waiting for a response.
+In many cases this a fair trade-off given the economy of expression and "serial-like" layout of code.